luyadev/luya.io/docs/guide/ngrest/model.md

 #### Extra Attribute without Value

-In certain siutation the extra field is not bound to any data, therefore you can either override the extraFields() method and remove the custom attribute or you can attach the "virtual" attribute to an existing root attribute using `.` notation:
+In certain situation the extra field is not bound to any data, therefore you can either override the extraFields() method and remove the custom attribute or you can attach the "virtual" attribute to an existing root attribute using `.` notation:

 ```php
 public function ngRestExtraAttributeTypes()